adlerweb/roomba-mqtt-homeassistant/README.md

  - OTA
  - NTP time sync
  - Power-savings for longer battery life
  - A basic software-based Battery Management System for the problems that some older roombas (eg. the 780), have when fitted with a Li-Ion battery.
-This can help work around the "Err5 battery error wit 5 blinks".
+This can help work around the "Err5 battery error with 5 blinks".

 ## Hardware
  - Any ESP8266 board with sufficient exposed GPIO pins.
 The WeMos D1 Mini clones are great because of the USB-serial converter and reset button.
 A bigger board will be rather difficult to put inside the vacuum, and the older ESP-01 may not have the exposed pins needed for some of the debugging.